kcuzner/swd-kinetis/firmware/API.md

 ### buffer

-Memory from this location until buffer+buffer_max_length can be written as a data buffer for the flash
+Memory from this location until buffer+buffer_max_length can be written as a data buffer for the flash.
+The buffer is expressed as a 4-byte words.

 ### length

-32-bit value containing the length of the current flash buffer.
+32-bit value containing the length of the current flash buffer in 4-byte words